 Besides feeding into this ongoing effort to develop indicators to measure Internet Universality, it is hoped that this study will offer stakeholders a better understanding of multistakeholder participation as well as useful methods for tackling the evolving challenges related to the governance of this crucial resource.

-* The author writes here in a personal capacity that does not reflect the views of UNESCO.
-This post gives the views of the author and does not represent the position of the LSE Media Policy Project blog, nor of the London School of Economics and Political Science.
+- The author writes here in a personal capacity that does not reflect the views of UNESCO.
+The post gives the views of its author, not the position of LSE Business Review, the LSE Media Policy Project blog, or the London School of Economics.

 - Featured image credit: Photo by iAmMrRob, under a CC0 licence